khrona/awesomium-net-wiki/getting-started/setting-up-on-windows.md

 The *Awesomium.Core.dll* assembly, does not contain any components that can be used in the designer.

 Make sure you add a reference to *Awesomium.Core.dll* to you project, before dropping an Awesomium.NET control to a surface in the Visual Studio designer.
 The reference to *Awesomium.Core.dll* (necessary to all projects using Awesomium.NET) will not be added automatically, unless you install *Awesomium.Core.dll* in your system's GAC.
-You can do, by using the *gacutil* utility:
+You can do this yourself, by using the *gacutil* utility:

 {% highlight bash %}
 gacutil /i Awesomium.Core.dll